daroczig/CEU-DV4/README.md

 ## Home Assignment

+Create and deploy a Shiny application as described below.
+You can use any dataset you like.
+If you have no ideas on what data source(s) to use, check the below ideas.
+In any question, reach out on Slack or open a GitHub ticket.

 For Pass:

-* You need to create a shiny application with shinydashboard layout with sidebar menu.
+* You need to create a Shiny application with `shinydashboard` layout using a sidebar menu
-* Write functions, put it into an other file, and source it into the app.
+* Write at least one helper function and put into the `global.R` file to make it accessible for both `ui.R` and `server.R`
-* Add at least 4 different ui element and , and 3 menuite.
+* Add at least 3 input elements using at least 2 different methods (eg dropdown, slider, checkbox)
-* Use reactive values.
-* You have to render on the server side: text, data.table, map, ui, info and valuebox.
+* Add at least 4 different UI elements (eg text, table, map, UI, info and valueboxes)
-* Put the rendered items into the ui, to show the user.
+* Use at least 3 menu items
+* Use `reactive` values
-* The change of the ui elements have to change the object showed to the user.
+* The change of the input elements have to change the UI elements showed to the user
-* Upload the code into moodle, and deploy the app into shinyapps.io.
+* Deploy the app into shinyapps.io, upload the code into Moodle with a reference to your shinyapps.io application

 For Grade: